Vertexia57/Lost/doc/Lost/Lost Cheat Sheet.md

 //   Immediate Mesh Creation
 // [-------------------------]

-void beginMesh(unsigned int renderMode = LOST_MESH_TRIANGLES, bool screenspace = false);
-//    ^ Starts the creation of a mesh which will be rendered once endMesh() is ran
+// Starts the creation of a mesh which will be rendered once endMesh() is ran void beginMesh(unsigned int renderMode = LOST_MESH_TRIANGLES, bool screenspace = false);

-void addVertex(Vec3 position, Color vertexColor = { 1.0f, 1.0f, 1.0f, 1.0f }, Vec2 textureCoord = { 0.0f, 0.0f }, Vec3 vertexNormal = { 0.0f, 0.0f, 1.0f });
+// Adds a vertex to the mesh being created, must be ran after beginMesh() void addVertex(Vec3 position, Color vertexColor = { 1.0f, 1.0f, 1.0f, 1.0f }, Vec2 textureCoord = { 0.0f, 0.0f });
 void addVertex(Vertex vertex);
-//    ^ Adds a vertex to the mesh being created, must be ran after beginMesh()

-void endMesh(Material material);
+// Finishes the creation of a mesh and renders it, using the materials provided void endMesh(); // Uses a default white material, which color can be changed with lost::setFillColor() void endMesh(Material material);
 void endMesh(std::vector<Material>& materials);
-//    ^ Finishes the creation of a mesh and renders it, using the materials provided

 void setMeshTransform(glm::mat4x4& transform); // Sets the *WORLD* transform of the mesh being rendered, must be ran after beginMesh() void setMeshTransform(Vec3 position, Vec3 scale = { 1.0f, 1.0f, 1.0f }, Vec3 rotation = { 0.0f, 0.0f, 0.0f }, bool screenspace = false);